wtbarras/AthMetric/README.md

 Runmetric 1.0.0 will appear in the list.

 # virtualenv
 I like to run the app from within a Python virtualenv.
+This is particularly useful becuase runmetric uses Python3.5, while my system default is still 2.7.
 Virtualenv can be installed using pip:
 ```
 > pip3 install virtualenv